-According to WHO, little attention is being paid to understanding consumers' preferences in the implementation of CBHIS across the world and the case is not different as only few studies were found to have recently accessed consumers knowledge and perception on CBHIS in Africa [14, 24-25].
-A study in Plateau State, Nigeria showed that 71% had good knowledge of CBHIS through mass media, however, there was no CBHIS scheme in the community and the entire state where this study was carried out [18].
-The other study found in Nigeria which evaluated the benefit healthcare consumers are willing to pay for, if CBHIS was eventually introduced excluded the communities in which CBHIS has been piloted [25].
-This study aimed to evaluate the knowledge of healthcare consumers, access their perception and determine their level of satisfaction towards CBHIS in a community where the scheme has been implemented.
+According to WHO, little attention is being paid to understanding consumers' preferences in the implementation of CBHIS across the world and the case is not different as only few studies were found to have recently accessed consumers knowledge and perception in CBHIS in Africa (Kamau and Njiru, 2014; Mulupi et al., 2013; Jean Jacques N Noubiap et al. 2013; Afolabi et al., 2013 M. De Allegri et al., 2006) and one found in Plateau state, Nigeria in which result from of the study showed that 71% had good knowledge of CBHIS through mass media (Banwat et al., 2012), however, there is paucity in the result of this study as there is no recorded CBHIS scheme in the community and the entire state where this study was carried out.
+The other study found in Nigeria which evaluated the benefit healthcare consumers are willing to pay for if CBHIS was eventually introduced excluded the communities in which CBHIS has been piloted in the study (Onwujekwe et al., 2010)